jcvacaro/ml_notes/nlp.md

 * Noise function Following Lewis et al. (2019),
     * two types of noise in g.
         * First remove spans of text and replace them with a mask token.
-          We mask 35% of the words in each instance by random sampling a span length according to a Poisson distribution (λ = 3.5).
+          We mask 35% of the words in each instance by random sampling a span length according to a Poisson distribution (Îť = 3.5).
         * permute the order of sentences within each instance.
     * The decoder input is the original text with one position offset.
     * A language id symbol <LID> is used as the initial token to predict the sentence.